Tampa Wrongful Death Attorneys

 Under the Florida Wrongful Death Statute “survivors” are limited to a decedent's spouse, his or her children, parents and, when partly or wholly dependent on the decedent for support or services, any blood relatives and adoptive brothers and sisters.
 Survivors also include children born out of wedlock of a mother, but not the children born out of wedlock of a father, unless the father has recognized a responsibility for the child's support.

 The statute specifically prevents parents from recovering for the loss of companionship, instruction, guidance or for mental pain and suffering caused by the wrongful death of an adult child, if the death is due to medical malpractice.
 This restriction does not apply in non-medical malpractice wrongful death cases.

-At the Fernandez Firm, our Florida wrongful death lawyers specialize in recovering all damages compensable related to these tragic claims.
+At the Fernandez Firm, our Tampa, FL wrongful death lawyers specialize in recovering all damages compensable related to these tragic claims.
 Our skilled team of compassionate trial lawyers is here to answer to all your questions and provide legal advice 24 hours a day, 7 days a week.

 The Florida Wrongful Death Statute, provides that all potential beneficiaries of a wrongful death recovery, including the decedent's Estate, may be awarded the following damages:

 Past lost support and services from the date of injury to death with interest

 Future loss of support and services after the date of death

 A surviving spouse may also recover for loss of companionship, protection and for mental pain and suffering.

 Minor children may also recover for lost parental companionship, instruction, guidance and for mental pain and suffering.

 Each parent of a deceased minor child may also recover for mental pain and suffering.